 Looking for things to do in Washington DC?
-Our tourist scavenger hunt takes you from the White House to Dupont and Logan Circles while also seeing several embassies, churches, and parks.
+Our 3-hour self-guided walking tour and scavenger hunt takes you from the White House to Dupont Circle and Logan Circle while also seeing several embassies, churches, and parks.

 Also, you will have to solve challenges at every step to discover your next destination.
 At each stop, you will learn some history as well as interesting facts.